Fashion doll: Early modern fashion dolls

 An early modern doll, c.
 1600, Livrustkammaren.
 Owned by Christina of Holstein-Gottorp or Catherine of Sweden.

 Fashion dolls may have been in use as early as the 14th century.
 They were in use at European royal courts in the 16th century to show the tactile qualities of fashion which could not be incorporated into paintings or described to tailors in words.
 A letter dated 1515 and sent by Federico Gonzaga on behalf of King Francis I of France to his mother Isabella d'Este asks her to send a fashion doll to the French court so that copies of her style might be made for the women of France.

 As an adult in Scotland, Mary, Queen of Scots owned dolls, called "pippens", which were dressed by her tailors, and may have been fashion dolls.
 Jane Seymour, third wife of Henry VIII, owned great and little "babies" dressed in gowns of cloth of silver, satin, and velvet tied with gold "aglettes", like her own sleeves.

+In April 1604, Helena Snakenborg, Marchioness of Northampton had a doll dressed in the latest fashion in London to send to her sister Karin Bonde in Sweden.
+During negotiations in 1611 for a marriage between Henry Frederick, Prince of Wales, and Caterina de' Medici, portraits and Italian dolls were sent as a gift from Florence to his mother Anne of Denmark.

 In a treatise on collecting printed in 1565, Samuel Quiccheberg noted that princesses and queens sent each other dolls with details of foreign clothing.
 Jeanne d'Albret bought dolls, called poupines, in 1571.

-In April 1604, Helena Snakenborg, Marchioness of Northampton had a doll dressed in the latest fashion in London to send to her sister Karin Bonde in Sweden.
+A poet, Francesco Algarotti (1712–1764), described the display of a French fashion doll in Venice, a "piavola de Franza".
+He wrote that droves of women examined the details of its ribbons and petticoat.
+This was a means to market ribbons and dress accessories.

 Pandora dolls

 From around 1642 onwards some fashion dolls were called "Pandora".
 During the period of 1715–1785, Pandora dolls became more common and were manufactured and used by seamstresses, milliners, tailors and fashion merchants, and displayed in their shop windows and sent across borders to illustrate the latest fashion trends.
 Rose Bertin was among those fashion merchants who used them.
 Pandora dolls fell out of fashion in the late 18th century, when illustrated fashion magazines became common after the publication of Cabinet des Modes, and were finally banned by Napoleon I, who feared that they could be used to smuggle secret messages.

-During the first half of the 19th century, fashion dolls were sometimes used to display fashion garments for clients before it was made in the salon of the milliner, seamstress or tailor, until Charles Frederick Worth introduced living human models in the 1850s.
+During the first half of the 19th century, fashion dolls were sometimes used to display fashion garments for clients before it was made in the salon of the milliner, seamstress or tailor, until Charles Frederick Worth introduced living human models in the 1850s, beginning with the modelling of his wife, Marie Vernet Worth.